folkertdev/rust-rfcs/text/0000-labeled-match.md

     }
 ```

 > NOTE: a separate MIR pass could perform jump threading, and turn the repeated jumps into a single unconditional jump.
 Apparently the current implementation relies on LLVM performing this analysis, and we've already seen that it is not perfect.
 Hence, it seems likely that a jump threading pass on MIR would similarly not cover all cases and therefore would be fragile.

-The proposed labelled match code
+The proposed labeled match code

 ```rust
 enum State {A, B }